awslabs/LISA/README.md

 # LISA (LLM Inference Solution for Amazon Dedicated Cloud)
 ![LISA Architecture](./assets/LisaArchitecture.png)
-LISA is an advanced, AWS-native infrastructure designed for scalable, secure, and efficient hosting of Large Language Models (LLMs) and embedding models.
-Built to accelerate the deployment and management of Generative AI applications, LISA provides low-latency access to models, allowing users to focus on experimenting with LLMs and developing AI-driven solutions.
+LISA is an infrastructure-as-code solution that supports model hosting and inference.
+Customers deploy LISA directly into an AWS account and provision their own infrastructure.
+Customers bring their own models to LISA for hosting and inference through Amazon ECS.
+LISA accelerates the use of Generative AI (GenAI) applications by providing scalable, low latency access to customers’ generative LLMs and embedding language models.
+Customers can then focus on experimenting with LLMs and developing GenAI applications.

-The platform supports model inference, retrieval-augmented generation (RAG), full model lifecycle management via a REST API, and a customizable chat-based user interface.
-Leveraging AWS services such as Cognito for authentication, ECS for containerized model hosting with auto-scaling, API Gateway for secure API routing, and DynamoDB for session and model management, LISA ensures that each component scales independently while maintaining high availability and fault tolerance.

-LISA also integrates external models via the LiteLLM proxy, which supports OpenAI’s API specification.
-This allows for seamless integration with models hosted on platforms like AWS SageMaker or Bedrock, and enables LISA to serve as a standardized orchestration layer across all LiteLLM-compatible model providers.
-The platform can act as a drop-in replacement for OpenAI-centric tools such as the OpenAI Python library or LangChain.

-Furthermore, LISA enhances model output by integrating retrieval-augmented generation (RAG) with Amazon OpenSearch or PostgreSQL’s PGVector extension, incorporating external knowledge sources into model responses.
+LISA’s chatbot user interface can be used for experiment with features and for production use cases.
+LISA enhances model output by integrating retrieval-augmented generation (RAG) with Amazon OpenSearch or PostgreSQL’s PGVector extension, incorporating external knowledge sources into model responses.
 This helps reduce the need for fine-tuning and delivers more contextually relevant outputs.

+LISA supports OpenAI’s API Spec via the LiteLLM proxy.
+This means that LISA is compatible for customers to configure with models hosted externally by supported model providers.
+LiteLLM also allows customers to use LISA to standardize model orchestration and communication across model providers instead of managing each individually.
+With OpenAI API spec support, LISA can also be used as a stand-in replacement for any application that already utilizes OpenAI-centric tooling (ex: OpenAI’s Python library, LangChain).

 ---
 # Table of Contents